Skip to main content

 Position Control uses the position classification to break down job classes into subcategories, allowing your organization to set occupancy limits, apply specific budget allocations, and further define accounting distribution for salaries.
 This table only applies if your organization uses Position Control.

-The default file name of the Position Table report is updpos83.rpt.
+The default file name of the Position Table report starts with posnTableReport.
 For the procedures for searching for, adding, updating, and printing position records, refer to the Procedures section below.

 Menu Path: Human Resources > Entry & Processing > Position Control > Position Control